 This just left the handle to make.
 I was going to do a simple Sugru handle and they provided me some tips on making mini screwdrivers and texturing techniques.

-However, I was luckly that a can opener was being decomissioned this weekend so I grabbed the handled from that.
+However, I was luckly that a can opener was being decomissioned this weekend so I grabbed the handle from that.
 After stripping off the excess components I was left with a simple plastic handle.
 I heated the end of my screw driver and pushed the handle onto it to melt a lovely hexagon shaped hole.

 Finally, I used some white Sugru to hold the handle in place.